Enter the vote by April 23

 All votes are secret ballot and cast on a secure server.
 In round 1, 6 writer-voters compare your manuscript (and everyone else's) to 5 other manuscripts, then rank-vote them as Best, 2nd, 3rd, 4th, 5th, or 6th.
 (So, each manuscript is compared to 30 others by 6 different readers.)
 Each manuscript's voting score average is calculated and compared to all others, and then the highest-voted one-third of manuscripts advances to the next round.
 The 3 rounds find the best manuscripts very precisely by tripling the number of voters’ opinions with each subsequent round: the best one-third of manuscripts per round advances while the number of voters per round remains the same.
 Round 2 manuscripts go on to receive 18 readers and 90 comparisons, and the highest-voted one-third advances to round 3.
 Round 3 manuscripts receive 54 readers and 270 comparisons.
 By voting’s end, each manuscript completing round 3 is read and rank-voted by 78 different writer-voters, with a grand total of 390 comparisons to other manuscripts.
 The hundreds of writers participating select the best manuscripts together, with everyone involved in the process and with each vote counting equally to create issues of Sixfold.

 Worst-case voting scenarios.

-Not many at all!
+Very few!
 The system works extremely well at gathering everyone's opinion and finding the manuscripts which writers consider the best.
 There are these small elements of chance within the voting process:

 • In the unlikely event that there is a tie among any of the prize-winning manuscripts or published manuscripts, the tied manuscripts will be randomly selected to establish their rank (i.e. if two manuscripts tie for first place, one is randomly selected for first place and the other for second place).